waseemnaseeven/42_DevSecOps/29_BADASS/P1/README.md

     - Include BusyBox to have essential UNIX utilities.

 2. Image with Routing Capabilities
-    - Use a Linux distribution of your choice (e.g., Ubuntu, Debian).
+    - Use a Linux distribution of your choice (e.g., Ubuntu, Debian) or directly frr/routing directly.
     - `FRRouting (FRR)`: An open-source routing software suite that supports BGP, OSPF, and IS-IS.
     - Installation:
         - Add the FRR repository and install using package manager.